fatih78/apiTesting_wireMock_Docker/README.md

 ### Prerequisites ###
 * Install Docker
+* CheckOut this project
+* Set Up your environment settings
+* This is a Java project (v17)
+* I personally prefer to use intelliJ as VCS

 ### What is this repository for? ###
 * It's a demo how to api test against mocks using WireMock in Docker